 Ramp up technology and prep for digital demands

-In this period of pandemic ambiguity, some cities and states are still under strict restrictions or may be re-entering periods of lockdown because of increasing rates of the virus during the "second wave".
-This means nonprofits must plan and tailor their programs and services for the potential of the future looking completely different and adjusting to a world where some (if not most people) prefer the convenience of technology and electronics.
+With concerns around the new omicron variant, nonprofits must plan and tailor their programs and services for the potential of the future looking completely different and adjusting to a world where some (if not most people) prefer the convenience of technology and electronics.

 Keep an eye on politics

-With impending changes at all levels of government, including a new President to be inaugurated in January, nonprofits should keep an eye on policies at the local, state, and federal levels.
+With consistent changes at all levels of government, including a new President inaugurated in January 2020, nonprofits should always keep an eye on policies at the local, state, and federal levels.
 Public policy impacts nonprofit organizations in the areas of operations, finances (especially federal grants and budget/spending priorities), and business and contract relationships.
 Changes in administrations mean that new policies may be implemented and current policies can be changed.

 Nonprofits start because there is an issue in their community.
 Nonprofits leaders should be willing to bring those issues to the forefront with their community leaders.
 Nonprofit leaders can attend townhall meetings, council meetings, school board meetings, legislative sessions, etc. Nonprofit leaders should also follow federal policy decisions to understand how these can impact state laws and ultimately impacts how the nonprofit operates.